Black Hole-Neutron Star Binaries near Neutron Star Disruption Limit in the Mass Regime of Event GW230529: Discussion

 Additionally, our results provide information about mass ejection from BHNS binaries near the neutron star disruption limit.
 Most of the mergers considered here have very little mass ejected during the tidal disruption itself ($\lesssim 0.004M_\odot$).
 In \cite{Fernandez:2020oow}, the expected mass ejection from viscous disk outflow for mass ratio $q\sim 3$ was shown to be $\sim 20\%$ of the disk mass.
 More matter may be unbound due to magnetically driven winds for favorable magnetic field configurations~\cite{Christie_2019}.
 Under those (uncertain) assumptions, the disk winds dominate over the $Y_e \lesssim 0.1$ dynamical ejecta for all of the configurations studied here, though not necessarily by much.

-For simulations that yield very low unbound masses (\(\lesssim 0.004\,M_\odot\)), we report these values as nonzero but note that they approach the limits of what can be reliably resolved at our current numerical resolution.
-In our SFHo simulations, which produce the smallest ejecta, the remnant mass shows differences of up to \(\sim 20\%\) across resolution levels (see Fig~\ref{fig:massavgsrescompare}).
-Since low ejecta masses are inherently more difficult to resolve, we adopt this \(20\%\) variation as a conservative estimate of numerical uncertainty.
-For unbound masses on the order of \(10^{-4}\,M_\odot\), the uncertainty may be comparable to the measured value itself.
-While we include these ejecta masses in our analysis, we interpret the smallest values as potentially consistent with zero within numerical error and advise caution in overinterpreting their physical significance.
+For simulations that yield very low unbound masses (\(\lesssim 0.001\,M_\odot\)), we report these values as nonzero but note that they approach the limits of what can be reliably resolved at our current numerical resolution.
+In the SFHo simulation performed at three resolutions, we find $\sim 25\%$ variations in the unbound mass between different resolutions.
+This is comparable to the total amount of mass ejected in the SFHo simulation with the lowest black hole spin.
+In that simulation, the uncertainty on the amount of ejected mass could be $O(100\%)$ While we include these ejecta masses in our analysis, we interpret the smallest values as potentially consistent with zero within numerical error and advise caution in overinterpreting their physical significance.

 The distinction between ``red'' and ``blue'' ejecta is important for understanding the nucleosynthesis and electromagnetic signatures of BHNS mergers.
 Ejecta with low electron fractions ($Y_e < 0.1$) consist primarily of neutron-rich material ejected promptly during the merger due to tidal interactions, leading to high-opacity outflows.
 In contrast, material with higher electron fractions ($Y_e \sim 0.2 - 0.3$) originates from later-time disk winds, which contain fewer lanthanides and produce lower-opacity outflows \cite{metzger_kilonovae_2019}.